Chevrolet van: 1964

-The new van was of simple construction and its box shape was designed to maximize the hauling of cargo, tools, and equipment.
-The base cargo model was the Chevyvan, available with or without windows and side cargo doors.
+This van was of simple construction and its box shape was designed to maximize the hauling of cargo, tools, and equipment.
+The base cargo model was the Chevy-Van, available with or without windows and side cargo doors.
 Basic amenities such as a heater and a right-front passenger seat were options.

 The 90 hp 153 cuin four-cylinder engine was standard equipment.
 Optional was the 120 hp 194 cuin Chevrolet Straight-6 engine.

 The Warner 3-speed manual transmission was standard with a column shift.
 A 2-speed Powerglide automatic transmission was optional.

 1965

-The 1965 model year included minor changes.
+For 1965, there were minor changes across all models.
 The grille openings were widened and received one additional slot just above the bumper to increase cooling.
 Seat belts were added.

-The 1965 model year introduced the Chevrolet Sportvan and GMC Handi-Bus.
-The Sportvan was more of a passenger-friendly van with windows molded into the van body.
-A retractable rear courtesy step for the passenger side doors was used on the Sportvan.
+The four-cylinder engine was discontinued.
+The 194 cuin I6 became standard equipment while the "High Torque" 230 cuin I6 rated at 140 hp was optional.